js-functional/js-funcional/README.md

 ```

 ### Destructuring
 Extract data from arrays or objects using a syntax that mirrors the construction of array and object literals.
-Or "Pattern Matching"
+Or "Pattern Matching".

 1) Select from pattern